arm-university/Real-Time-Operating-Systems-Design-And-Programming-Education-Kit/README.md

 The lab exercises in this course have been developed and tested using the hardware and software listed below.
 If you use alternatives, you may need to make adjustments to ensure the labs run successfully.

 Hardware:
-- STM32F407VG Discovery board
+- STM32L552ZEQ development board
 - Oscilloscope

 Software:
 - Keil µVision5
+- CMSIS-RTOS2 API using FreeRTOS
+- RTX5
-- RTX
+- Free RTOS
 - Arm Debugger
-- CMSIS

 ## Course Aim
 To produce students who can design and program real-time operating systems on Arm-based platforms and use them to improve their application performance.